Qiantang River: Qiantang river tidal bore

-Qiantang River Tidal Bore is an important scenic spot of Qiantang River.
-Generally, around August 15, Lunar Calendar is the best time to observe the tides.
-At that time, the largest Qiantang river tidal bore can be several meters.
-Before the arrival of the sea tide, a tiny white dot appeared in the distance, which turned into a silver thread in a blink of an eye.
-Later on, accompanied by waves of dull thunder, the white line rolled to the sea.
-In ancient Hangzhou, Phoenix mountain, Jianggan area were the best place to watch.
-Due to the change of geographical location, from the Ming dynasty, Haining, Hanguan was the first resort for tide observation, so it was also called "Haining Tidal Bore".
+Around August 15, Lunar Calendar is the best time to observe the tides.
+Generally, the best time to observe the tides is around the 15th day of the Eighth Lunar Month.
+At that time, the largest Qiantang River tidal bore can reach a height of several meters [28; 29].
+Before the sea tide's arrival, a tiny white dot appears in the distance, which transforms into a silver thread in a blink of an eye.
+Subsequently, accompanied by waves of dull thunder, the white line rolls toward the observers.
+Due to the change in geographical location, since the Ming dynasty, Haining, Hanguan became the premier resort for tide observation, leading to the phenomenon also being called the "Haining Tidal Bore".

 Qiantang river bridge

-Qiantang river bridge, also called the first Qiantang River Bridge designed by Chinese bridge expert Yisheng Mao, which is a double-deck truss girder bridge spanning the Qiantang river in Hangzhou city, Zhejiang province, China.
-It is located at the southern end of Hangzhou city and about 700 meters to the east of Liuhe pagoda, between Nanxing bridge station of Zhejiang-jiangxi railway.
-It is the first double-deck railway and highway bridge designed and built by China itself, which is a milestone in the history of Chinese Bridges.
-Qiantang river bridge is 1453 meters long, 9.1 meters wide and 71 meters high.
-The upper deck of the bridge is a two-way two-lane highway with a design speed of 100 km/h, and the lower deck is a single-track railway with a design speed of 120 km/h.
+The Qiantang river bridge, also called the first Qiantang River Bridge, was designed by Chinese bridge expert Yisheng Mao.
+It is a double-deck truss girder bridge spanning the Qiantang River in Hangzhou city, Zhejiang province, China.
+The ridge is located at the southern end of Hangzhou city, approximately 700 meters to the east of Liuhe pagoda, situated between the Nanxing Bridge station of Zhejiang-jiangxi railway.
+It is recognised as the first double-deck railway and highway bridge designed and built by China itself, marking a milestone in the history of Chinese Bridges.
+The Qiantang River Bridge is 1453 meters long, 9.1 meters wide, and 71 meters high.
+The bridge's upper deck is a two-way, two-lane highway with a design speed of 100 km/h, and the lower deck is a single-track railway with a design speed of 120 km/h.
 During World War II, the Qiantang River Bridge was hit by Japanese air raids.
-And then, the Qiantang River Bridge was blown up to the piers only, to resist the Japanese attack.
-It was repaired in 1948.
+Afterwards, the Qiantang River Bridge was deliberately blown up to the piers to resist the Japanese attack.
+It was fully repaired in 1948.